 Wondering what is the difference between .com and .org here?
 In the simplest of terms, WordPress.org is what you will download and install on your own server – you can customize it with custom themes and plugins, as well as tweak it to suit your needs.
 WordPress.com, on the other hand, is what you run from .com servers directly – you can still change themes, but the options are severely limited, and there are no custom plugins to be installed.
 To learn more, check out this post on the CodeinWP blog.

 WordPress is well-known for its simplicity and ease of use.
-If there is one platform from our WordPress vs Ghost vs Medium lineup that is guaranteed not to close its doors anytime in near future, it is WordPress.
+If there is one platform from our WordPress vs Ghost vs Medium lineup that is guaranteed not to close its doors anytime in the near future, it is WordPress.
 Chances are, you cannot really go wrong with WordPress if you decide to start a blog using it.
 It does, however, boil down to what you intend to achieve ultimately – using WordPress.com for example, will offer you a ready-made community of users who might wish to follow your blog.
 However, special elements such as SEO metadata and custom content types can only be had in WordPress.org

-Note that WordPress is not truly free in terms of money – if you opt for the self-hosted version, the software will forever remain free, but you might have to pay in terms of web hosting.
+Note that WordPress is not truly free in terms of money – if you opt for the self-hosted version, the software will forever remain free, but you will have to pay in terms of web hosting.
 On the other hand, the hosted WordPress.com version is free for basic usage – lots of storage and features, but if you need a custom domain or anything fancier, you will have to opt for the paid plans.

 Ghost is a straightforward and simple platform that relies on a crisp and minimal user interface.
 Unlike WordPress, Ghost does not power a wide array of websites; instead, it is purely a blogging platform, and it is meant to be used only for blogs.

 Ghost uses Markdown rather than visual WYSIWYG editing, but you can change that by means of extensions.
-Much like WordPress, Ghost too comes in two variants:
+Much like WordPress, Ghost comes in two variants:

 - self-hosted version that is free to download and use,